jareware/docker-volume-backup/README.md

 time_upload=0.56016993522644
 ```

-If so configured, these will also be shipped to an InfluxDB instance.
+If so configured, they can also be shipped to an InfluxDB instance.
 This allows you to set up monitoring and/or alerts for them.
 Here's a sample visualization on Grafana:

 ![Backup dashboard sample](doc/backup-dashboard-sample.png)